 “Increased suicide is not a foregone conclusion if our response is population-based and at scale,” argued Shayne Connell, CEO of the suicide intervention training company LivingWorks Australia.
 “Following the drought and subsequent bushfire crisis over the Australian summer, there was a spike in demand for mental health and suicide prevention services across the country.
 However, we know that many people won’t seek help from formal helpers in the first instance and we need to enable natural helpers (friends, colleagues and family) to assist and help keep people safe.

 “While prevention is complex and multi-faceted, models such as the LivingWorks Network of Safety enables interpersonal connections and conversations that build a foundation of safety in a community.
+International evidence of its effectiveness is clear.”

 “Experts are great and they help a lot of people!” added Ashley Putt Fallows, youth climate activist from New Zealand.
-“But that doesn’t work for everyone so I think
+“But that doesn’t work for everyone so I think making more personal connections and creating safe spaces for people to talk would help a lot.”

 Sometimes, these spaces can take unusual form.
 For instance, Emmy Betz, associate professor of emergency medicine at the University of Colorado Hospital, has written about Colorado’s “howling outside” ritual – an outdoorsy version of Italians singing from their balconies.
 “The howling shows support for frontline health care providers, grocery workers, and other essential employees.
 But it’s also a cry that we’re still here, that we’re a pack.
+It’s a simultaneous expression of communal grief and celebration.”

 Narratives of hope backed by action can calm frayed nerves

 A state of hopelessness and loss of personal agency plays a part in many suicides.
 “Generating hope requires actions.
-Not empty words,” “If people are losing jobs, they need to know they will be looked after.
+Not empty words,” said Pathare.
+“If people are losing jobs, they need to know they will be looked after.
 If governments cannot do this even in a time of emergency like this one, truly they do not have the moral right to exist.
 Policy actions to provide a safety net are our best bet to stop suicides rising, and if we are lucky, reducing the numbers.”

 “There is absolutely hope,” Betz added.
 “While it’s important we call attention to the risk for rising suicides from coronavirus, we need to emphasise that they are preventable.”